eclipse-basyx/basyx-python-sdk/server/README.md

 $ docker pull eclipsebasyx/basyx-python-server:latest
 ```

-Or pin to a specific release:
+Or pin to a specific release by replacing `<version>` with the desired release number:
 ```
-$ docker pull eclipsebasyx/basyx-python-server:2.0.1
+$ docker pull eclipsebasyx/basyx-python-server:<version>
 ```

 ## Building